 There is actually nothing much to say about this.
 Typically the host will first introduce themselves and describe the project they are going to do.
 It is possible that they ask you some technical questions to see if you are a good fit, but it is totally fine if you cannot think of a good answer.
-Then they will ask if you are interested or what are your expectations from the internship.
-It’s more like a 45-minute information session rather than a formal interview.
-The information you might want to know can include: what are the expected skills / coding language / frameworks? how large is the team? what is my role exactly? how does the team make an impact at Google? what are some of the achievements so far? etc.
+Then they will ask if you are interested or what you are expecting from the internship.
+It’s more like a 45-minute information session rather than an interview.
+The information you might want to know can include: what are the expected skills / coding language / technical frameworks? how large is the team? what is my role exactly? how does the team make an impact at Google? what are some of the achievements so far? etc.

-After the session, write to your recruiter some of your thoughts about this project, e.g. how you like it, whether it fits your skills and experiences, etc. If both you and your host are happy, you are about to get an offer!
+After the session, write to your recruiter some of your thoughts about this project, such as how you like it and whether it fits your skills and experiences.
+If both you and your host are happy, you are about to get an offer!